Home Home Buyers First Time Home Buyers The Surprising Truth About Campbell Condos

 What Happens If Nothing Changes for the Next Five Years?

-This is the question most people avoid, because the answer is uncomfortable.
-If you keep renting at the same pace, what does your financial position look like in 2030?
-How much will you have paid out in rent?
+This is the consequence question most people sidestep, because the answer is uncomfortable.
+If you keep renting at the same pace, what does your financial position look like in five years?
+How much will you have paid out?
 How much equity will you have built?
-And if home values in your target neighborhood have continued their long-term trend upward, how much more will entry cost you then versus today?

 That is a question only you can answer.
-But based on 12 straight years of data from Gallup, most Americans who have looked at all the options keep landing in the same place.
+But based on 12 straight years of data from Gallup, most people who look at all the options keep landing in the same place.
 Real estate, held over time, builds wealth in a way that stocks, gold, and savings accounts have not consistently matched.
 The key phrase is “over time.”
-This is not about what happens in the next six months.
-It is about where you want to be a decade from now.

-Timothy Alston, Broker at Aegis Luxury Real Estate (DRE# 01328224), works with buyers in Campbell and across Santa Clara County.
-If you want to talk through your situation without any pressure, reach out at (408) 207-4593.
+If so, the next step is a straightforward conversation.
+Not a sales pitch.
+Just an honest look at your numbers, your timeline, and whether the math makes sense for your specific situation.
+Timothy Alston, Broker at Aegis Luxury Real Estate (DRE# 01328224), works with buyers across Campbell and Santa Clara County.
+Reach out at (408) 207-4593 whenever you are ready.
 How you want to proceed from here is entirely your call.

 Schools in Campbell